New England Aster

 I went back on 10-3 to take photos of the base of the plant and get an official measurement.
 The above photo shows where multiple stems have come up from the base which you can’t see very well because of the grass.

-I also wanted to get an official measurement and photograph the tape measure.
+Getting a measurement was a little tricky.
 I did it first by standing the stem up and measuring it from the base.
 It was 78″ tall… I couldn’t take a photo with it standing up, so I had to let it lay down so I could get a photo.
-Most information online says they only grow to around 40 or so inches tall.
+Some websites say they only grow to around 40 or so inches tall.
+I suppose it all depends on their geographic location and growing conditions.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm I live on and in other areas.
 The farm is located in Windsor, Missouri in Pettis County (Henry County is across the street, and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and identified over 250 species of wildflowers (most have pages listed on the right side of the page).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a few horticulturalists I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.